ZhuoQiuMcgill/stanza-ROM/data/outputs/COMP_report.md

 - is → easy: predicate (verb/preposition - object)

 **➕ Over-specified Relations:**

 - as → as: connection
 - as → easy: constraint
-- as → looks: constraint
+- as → looks: predicate (conjunction - clause_verb)
 - is → easy: predicate (verb/proposition - object)
 - looks → easy: constraint